loyso/LuaCSP/README.md

 - Callbacks and FSMs are way too low-level.
 FSMs are non-composable.

 - Asyncronous "push" multi-threaded systems are hard to program and understand.
-Whould be nice to orchestrate them at higher level in syncronous way: back to natural control flow - stack and sequence are very powerful abstractions.
+Whould be nice to orchestrate them at a higher level in syncronous way: back to natural control flow - stack and sequence are very powerful abstractions.

 We should resolve these complexity and maintainability issues.